rionshin/HomeKitInfluxGrafana/README.md

 Homekit,room=bedroom,device=TempSensor humidity=...
 Homekit,room=bathroom,device=TempSensor temperature=...
 Homekit,room=bathroom,device=TempSensor humidity=...
-Last option on combine must be select NEW LINES: all combined text each on new line.
+Last option on combine must be selected: NEW LINES : all combined text -  each on new line.
 ```
 * now we need to prepare to send - place GET Content of URL and on URL place the influxDB url we prepared in homekit.conf
 `https://FQDN:8087/write?db=Homekit&u=user&p=password`